Sundown tonight marks the beginning of Sukkot the Jewish Festival of Booths (Tabernacles), marking the forty years of wandering in the dessert.

 According to Deuteronomy 16:16, all men were to go to one designated place of worship three times a year; Passover, the Festival of Weeks, and Sukkot.
 The Community of Faith was called together to recognize the salvation of God regularly.
 It was also every seventh Sukkot that the cancelling of debts was to be observed.
 I wonder if the National Student Loan Service Centre would take this seriously?
 Not likely.

 But I’ve always wondered why Christians can’t take the Old Testament festivals and other Jewish celebrations seriously.
-I’m not suggesting we must or even should practice these things, but maybe it’s at least worth being knowledgeable about and considering including this in our worship of God.
+I’m not suggesting we must or even should practice these things (if we aren’t Jewish, these observances are not “ours”), but maybe it’s at least worth being knowledgeable about these things, and they shaped the earliest Christians.
 If we lose the connection to our roots, we lose something of our faith, I think.
 Part of my intro to Hebrew class curriculum was celebrating a Passover together, and it was a really blessed experience.
-I’ve always contemplated observing Hanukkah in my house.

 Blessed are you, LORD our God, King of all, for giving us life, sustaining us and enabling us to reach this season.
 (Part of the Kiddush for Sukkot)